matthewcrews/blog/content/blog/2020-12-09-why-i-love-fsharp-for-mathematical-planning.md

 What some of you may have noticed in the Python code is that the `allocation` collection is indexed by an `Item` then `Location`.
 The original code was trying to access it by `location` then by `item`.
 This would have thrown an error at runtime due to a missing value.
 In F# this becomes a compiler error.
 The type system itself it is helping you.
 This may seem small, but this is one of the most painful types of errors when debugging a Mathematical Planning model.

 Someone may say that this can be accomplished in other languages and I would agree.
-I believe where F# is unique is in the simplicity and ease of using single-case Disciminated Unions for wrapping primitives.
+I believe where F# is unique is in the simplicity and ease of using single case Discriminated Unions for wrapping primitives.
 It is virtually no additional effort.

 ## Units of Measure: The Achilles Heel of Numbers